-Recent tests of Belden Hill Brook now show a slight increase in E. coli bacteria input to the brook upstream (to the Northeast) of the Silvermine Sanctuary property at site BH6.4D (Table 2).
+Recent tests of Belden Hill Brook now show a slight increase in E. voli bacteria input to the brook upstream (to the Northeast) of the Silvermine Sanctuary property at site BH6.4D (Table 2).
 Another area of original concern was the elevated bacteria counts observed at site SM6, the base of the dam at the Silvermine Tavern.
 The closing of the Tavern's restaurant is a possible cause of partial improvement to water quality at this location (Table 2).
+A much smaller restaurant with an improved septic system is due to reopen during 2015.